-The COMPASS Coordinating Centers will host an optional webinar for the purpose of providing further clarification about this request for proposals (RFP).
+The COMPASS Coordinating Centers will host an optional webinar to provide further clarification about this request for proposals (RFP).
 The webinar will be recorded and made available on the COMPASS website on the 'Helpful Links' page for future reference.
 Additionally, each Coordinating Center may host one optional webinar to discuss their Center specific content in further detail.